Skip to content

 AttributeError: 'str' object has no attribute 'run'

-At this point, whether reading directly, collected by a third-party log system, or simply filtering log files with the grep command, it is very easy to be interfered by line breaks.
+At this point, whether reading directly, third-party log system collection, or simply using the grep command to filter log files, line breaks can easily interfere.

-At this point, the log content containing line breaks can be output line by line according to the line break symbol, ensuring that each line has "tags," such as:
+At this time, the log content containing line breaks can be output line by line according to the line break symbol, ensuring that each line has "tags," such as:

 Python